 The referral may be made verbally or in writing.
 A written request for a special education evaluation is not required by IDEA or BRAZOS ISD.
-Written referrals should be directed to the District's Director of Special Education or to EVALUATION STAFF.
-Any employee of the District receiving a verbal or written referral should communicate the referral to the SPECIAL EDUCATION STAFF.
-District staff should make any referrals for special education in writing to SPECIAL EDUCATION DEPT.
+Written referrals should be directed to the District's Director of Specialized Instruction or to The District Diagnostician.
+Any employee of the District receiving a verbal or written referral should communicate the referral to The Director of Specialized Instruction/The District Diagnostician.
+District staff should make any referrals for special education in writing to The Director of Specialized Instruction/The District Diagnostician.